 When to negotiate

-This is the highest-leverage moment.
-You have something the company wants (your skills), and they have already invested time and money in recruiting you.
-The offer stage is when companies are most flexible, not just on salary but on bonus, equity, PTO, remote work, start date, and title.
+At a new job offer.
+The highest-leverage moment.
+You have something the company wants (your skills), and they have already invested time and money recruiting you.
+The offer stage is when companies are most flexible — not just on salary but on bonus, equity, PTO, remote work, start date, and title.

+When you receive a competing offer.
 An offer from another company gives you leverage.
-But use this carefully.
-Telling your employer “I have another offer” can backfire if they feel you are threatening to leave.
-Frame it as “I want to stay, and here is what would make that possible.”
+Frame it carefully: “I want to stay, and here is what would make that possible.”

 How to research your market value

-Glassdoor Salaries: Search by job title, company, and location.
+- Glassdoor Salaries: Search by job title, company, and location.
 Shows salary ranges, bonuses, and total compensation.

 Negotiating a new job offer: step by step